wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- max toggle tests, document freq
+- invert port(blue pill) doesn't work
 - fixed-out pins/ports to hwcpp
 - // #undef putc in hwcpp-all.hpp
 - .md should reflect new structure
 - remove redundancy from port concepts => ask Chiel
-- due adc not linear?
 - due adc read should be one function shared by all adcs (flyweight)
 - a way to bundle pins without making the object? (for optional parts like on the JS shield)
 - switch to other joystick shield, needs more distinctive name
 - put or putc ?
 - get from stream can use 'none' value, or maybe std::optional?
 - uno UART
-- due adc
 - due pin should disable adc of that pin
 - bmptk has a problem with G++ := as was used in arduino uno
 - joystick abstraction, scaling, run-time ratio
 - new joystick-buttons shield
-- demos -> examples
+- demos -> examples?
 - more port adapters
 - use loop instead of recursion for port creators
 - port dummies, port variables
-- re-organize lib directories: core, protocols, targets, shields, etc.
-- LED etc. in targets should be pin_out and active high
+- LED etc. in targets should be pin_out and active high => check uno, due, blue
 - likewise for I2C and SPI pins: appropriate type
 - push/pop strictest compiler settings possible
 - dac & adc buffering